kastre3381/AO-projekt/README.md

  ## Failed detecion
  We have identified some cases when detection algorithm do not work properly:
  - when license plates edges are indistinguishable from the color of the car itself
- - when contrast beetwen license plate background color and text is not big enought
+ - when contrast beetwen license plate background color and text is not big enough
  - when photo was taken not exactly frontally
  - in some cases where there are other characters on the photo (like car brand name)